 Some industries are inherently volatile, which reflects in the stock market performance of these companies.

-It’s also common for stocks to experience volatility if they’ve struggled with public controversies or have had multiple acquisitions in a short period of time.
+It’s also common for securities to experience volatility if they’ve struggled with public controversies or have had multiple acquisitions in a short period of time.

 It can be challenging to figure out exactly why a stock is volatile.

 However, these stocks could be great for investors with a high risk tolerance, as they come with massive potential for returns.